DataDog/integrations-core/docs/dev/log_integration.md

 4. For a measure, to define the unit, click **Advanced options**.
 Select the unit based on what the attribute represents.
 5. Click **Add**.

-Note: Standard attributes do not need to be added as facets and are added automatically.
-They appear in the facet list under their specific groups once the log pipeline has been published.
+**Note:** You do not need to create facets for standard attributes.
+Facets for standard attributes will be added automatically by Datadog when the log pipeline is published.
 See the [default standard attribute list][6] for the standard Datadog attributes under their specific groups.

 To easily navigate the facet list, group similar facets together.
 For fields specific to the integration logs, create a group with the same name as the `source` tag.